ondemandenv/.github/profile/README.md

 ## Philosophy & Goals
-1) Domain Driven Design to abstract/model the truth for the whole ecosystem with high level code.
+1) Domain Driven Design to abstract/model the truth for the whole ecosystem with strong/static typed code.
    1) Infrastrucutre & Platform
    2) Repeatable & testable
 3) Application architecture as actual code to describe services' relationship.